The 10 Privacy Principles of PIPEDA – Openness

 Openness

-The principle of Openness states that your organization shall make its policies and procedures about how it manages personal information readily available.
+The principle of Openness states that an organization shall make its policies and procedures about how it manages personal information readily available.

 It should not provide barriers to access — if an individual is making a request to know about your organization’s information handling practices, the request should be done without an unreasonable effort.

 When providing the information, it should be available in a form that’s generally understandable.
-Provide the information in plain, simple English that someone without a university degree can understand — save legalese for your lawyers and contracts.
+The information should be provided in plain, simple English that someone without a university degree can understand — save legalese for your lawyers and contracts.

 Requirements from PIPEDA

-PIPEDA specifically says you should make the following available:
+PIPEDA specifically states that an organization shall make the following available:

 “the name or title, and the address, of the person who is accountable for the organization’s policies and practices and to whom complaints or inquiries can be forwarded”

-This should be the contact information of your organization’s privacy officer.
+This should be the contact information of the organization’s privacy officer or person(s) responsible for privacy compliance.

 “the means of gaining access to personal information held by the organization”